Byron Nelson: Writes memoirs

-Nelson published his memoirs "How I Played The Game" in 1993 (by Taylor Publishing, Dallas).
+Nelson published his memoir "How I Played The Game" in 1993 (by Taylor Publishing, Dallas).

 Over nearly 70 years in the sport, Nelson played with many celebrities and well-known personalities, including: Roone Arledge, Bing Crosby, James Garner, Bob Hope, Bobby Knight, Randolph Scott, Ed Sullivan, Johnny Weissmuller, Lawrence Welk, and Babe Zaharias.

 Coach and mentor

 Among the rising golf talents Nelson coached and mentored, from the 1950s to the 1970s, are World Golf Hall of Fame members Ken Venturi and Tom Watson, along with Marty Fleckman (who won the 1965 NCAA title and one PGA Tour event), and the dominant amateur Harvie Ward.